fritzsedlazeck/Spectre/README.md

 ```
 ### Run Spectre with multiple samples
 Run Spectre with multiple samples:
 >INFO: This will start the population mode automatically.
+All provided settings will be applied to all samples.

+>NOTE: If population flag is not set, Spectre will run in single sample mode.
+Thus, calculating only CNVs for the first sample.

 ```bash
 spectre.py CNVCaller \